lldap/lldap/example_configs/podman-quadlets/readme.md

 - Make any adjustments you feel are necessary to the networks file.
 - Now all that's left to do is the [bootstrapping process](../bootstrap/bootstrap.md#docker-compose)
     - Prepare your bootstrapping config as for the manual process in `~/containers/lldap`
-    - Uncomment the lines in lldap.container pertaining to the bootstrap process (lines 61-65)
+    - Toward the end of the container section, uncomment the lines in `ldap.container` regarding the bootstrap process.
     - Start the container:
         ```bash
         $ podman --user daemon-reload